The Caloosahatchee Marching and Chowder Society

 Winner of US Sailing’s 2012 Outstanding Organizational Support Award

 Here is a brief summary of this very active sailing club’s activities:

-- Up to fourteen cruises every year.
+- Up to sixteen cruises every year.
 Cruises range from weekend events to two week extended jaunts.
 Check out our Cruising Schedule under the Cruising drop-down menu.

 - Eleven race events every year.
 There are a combination of buoy races and off-shore races.
 Check out our Club Racing Schedule under the Racing drop-down menu.

 - Besides our monthly socials / meetings, the club hosts several additional social activities throughout the year.

 Scroll down on this webpage to view a recap (BLOG) of what we do…

 Guests are always welcome to one of our casual monthly socials / meetings at 6:30 PM on the third Tuesday of every month (except January) at the Cape Coral Yacht Club, 5819 Driftwood Pkwy., Cape Coral, FL.
 (No dress codes here.)
 To learn more about CMCS, simply, scroll down on this page to view our online journal (BLOG).
 You may also go to About Us for additional links, or email us by going to Contact Us.

 In 2012 U.S. Sailing recognized CMCS with the Outstanding Organizational Support award.
 The award is given annually to an individual or organization that has made notable contributions to promote public access sailing in the development and organization of sailing programs.
 In addition, CMCS member Ross Webb won the Excellence in Instruction award for his work with the Edison Sailing Center.